rustls/rustls-platform-verifier/README.md

 #### Gradle Setup

 `rustls-platform-verifier` bundles the required native components in the crate, but the project must be setup to locate them automatically and correctly.
-These steps assume you are using `.gradle` Groovy files because they're the most common, but everything is 100% applicable to Kotlin script (`.gradle.kts`) configurations too with a few replacements.
+These steps assume you are using `.gradle` Groovy files because they're the most common, but if you are using
+Kotlin scripts (`.gradle.kts`) for configuration instead, an example snippet is included towards the end of this section.

 Inside of your project's `build.gradle` file, add the following code and Maven repository definition.
 If applicable, this should only be the one "app" sub-project that will actually be using this crate at runtime.
 With multiple projects running this, your Gradle configuration performance may degrade.